 Skiing can be tiring, especially for beginners and littlies, and breaking up the days on the mountain with other activities around town is a good idea.
 Plus, there are so many activities to enjoy in between days up the hill.

-Why not take the gondola up Bob's Peak and enjoy the panoramic views over Queenstown at the top?
+Take in the beauty of Queenstown from the lake on a scenic cruise, or take the gondola up Bob's Peak and enjoy the panoramic views over Queenstown at the top.
 While you’re up there kids over 6 years old can race the rest of the family down the hill on the luge or even go zip lining.
-At the bottom of the Gondola you can visit the Kiwi Birdlife Park, learn about endangered native wildlife and even see kiwi in real life.
+At the bottom of the Gondola, you can visit the Kiwi Park, learn about endangered native wildlife and even see kiwi in real life.

 Pack a lunch or enjoy on-mountain cafes